UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/CONFIG.md

 ## Short Poll

-The API is limited to 120 requests per hour per the <a href="https://developer.airthings.com/docs/api-rate-limit-consumer/">Airthing Rate Limit</a>.
-So short poll time is set 30 seconds which is 120 times and hour.
-To reduce traffic to your ISY you can increase the short poll time in the configuration and restart the node server.
+The API is limited to 120 requests per hour as documented on the <a href="https://developer.airthings.com/docs/api-rate-limit-consumer/">Airthing Rate Limit</a>.
+The short poll time is set 60 seconds so this should not be an issue, but you can increase or decreas as desired.
+IF you change the value then you must restart the node server.

 ## Long Poll